vicalca/mattermost-mcp/README.md

 This MCP server provides tools for interacting with Mattermost, including:

+### Topic Monitoring

+The server includes a topic monitoring system that can:
+- Monitor specified channels for messages containing topics of interest
+- Run on a configurable schedule (using cron syntax)
+- Send notifications when relevant topics are discussed
+- Mention you in a specified channel when topics are found

 ### Channel Tools
 - `mattermost_list_channels`: List public channels in the workspace
 - `mattermost_get_channel_history`: Get recent messages from a channel